Advertise in Applause Magazine

 March 18 - April 5

-Cameron Mackintosh’s legendary production of Andrew Lloyd Webber’s The Phantom of the Opera is back to thrill American audiences once again!
-A revitalized production featuring Maria Björnson’s brilliant original design will launch in a multi-year North American Tour in November 2025, premiering at the Buell Theatre in Denver.
+Cameron Mackintosh’s legendary production of Andrew Lloyd Webber’s The Phantom of the Opera is back to thrill American audiences once again.

 NEXT TO NORMAL